pingzaiwang/FtSVD4MORCDS/README.md

 ## Additional Notes
 - Ensure all necessary MATLAB functions and toolboxes are installed.
 - Adjust script parameters as needed to fit different testing requirements.
+- For more questions, please feel free to contact A. Wang (andong.wang@riken.jp) and Y. Qiu (yuning.qiu@riken.jp).

 ## Bibtex Format